Frost-group/Frost-group.github.io/_pages/about.md

 ---

-We are an experimental / computational / theoretical research group based in Experimental Solid State (EXSS) in the Department of Physics at Imperial College London.
+We are an experimental / computational / theoretical research group based in the Department of Chemistry at Imperial College London.

 Our aim is to combine experiment and theory to develop new functional materials.